FStarLang/FStar/README.md

     The Apache 2.0 license of F# reproduced verbatim here.
-Of the ~20,000 lines of source code included here, a total of 1,330 lines of source code was derived from F#.
+Of the ~20,000 lines of source code included here, a total of 1,330 lines of source code were derived from F#.
 The rest was written from scratch, primarily by N. Swamy.
 This is documented in further detail below.